Soft Tissue Sarcoma

 Depending on the stage of the sarcoma, patients may use chemotherapy as a first line treatment or in addition to surgical removal.
 The most common chemotherapeutic treatments for the disease are: Ifosfamide and doxorubicin; cisplatin; dacarbazine; docetaxel; gemcitibine; methotrexate; oxaliplatin; paclitaxel; vincristine; and vinorelbine.

 Typically, your oncologist will base your treatment on a standard protocol.
-With so many options, it would be advantageous to have your tumor tested to get your therapy right the first time with a Rational Therapeutics’ Ex-Vivo Analysis of Programmed Cell Death (EVA-PCD) platform.
+With so many options, it would be advantageous to have your tumor tested to get your therapy right the first time with a Rational Therapeutics’ Ex-Vivo Analysis of Programmed Cell Death (EVA-PCD) functional profiling platform.

 One of the most interesting aspects of sarcoma biology is the recognition of highly specific mutations.
 Some of these mutations may render sarcomas sensitive to specific forms of therapy.
 One such therapy is the use of Imatinib in the treatment of gastrointestinal stromal tumors, also known as GIST.